mehulagg/gitlab/doc/development/secure_coding_guidelines.md

 #### GitLab specific validations

 The methods `Gitlab::Utils.check_path_traversal!()` and `Gitlab::Utils.check_allowed_absolute_path!()`
-can be used to validate user-supplied paths and prevent Path Traversal vulnerabilities.
+can be used to validate user-supplied paths and prevent vulnerabilities.
-`check_path_traversal!()` will detect Path Traversal payloads included on relative paths, and `check_allowed_absolute_path!()` will detect payloads included on absolute paths.
+`check_path_traversal!()` will detect Path Traversal payloads included on paths, and `check_allowed_absolute_path!()` will detect payloads included on absolute paths.
 By default, absolute paths are not allowed, so you will need to pass a list of allowed absolute paths to the `path_allowlist` parameter when using `check_allowed_absolute_path!()`.